Course Content and Outcome Guide for GRN 282

 - Special Fee:

 Course DescriptionProvides job tools and learning outcomes assessment opportunities for students completing the Gerontology Degree and any Certificates.
 Focuses on reviewing and modifying career and educational/training goals; reassessing the occupational outlook and labor market; building a professional network; formulating mission and vision statements and other branding tools; developing master portfolios and resumes, job specific resumes, websites, brochures, cards, and other job tools; preparing for behavioral job interviews; and creating Degree and Certificate presentations in ePortfolios that assess learning outcomes and position students for employment and continued education.
-Prerequisite: GRN280B.
+Prerequisites: GRN280B.
 Audit available.

 Addendum to Course Description

 Required for the Gerontology AAS Degree and all Gerontology Certificates.
 Should be taken in final term or close to the end of the students Gerontology

 coursework.
 Gerontology Homeroom in D2L and Job Skills Workshops available to students completing the Degree or additional Certificates after taking GRN282.

 Upon successful completion, students should be able to:

 - Develop professional plans to meet evolving career and educational/training goals, based on experience, interests, and trends in the field.

 - Build a professional network, portfolio, and a range of appropriate tools for advancing career opportunities.

 - Utilize learning outcomes assessment practices to guide ongoing professional development.